Data Visualization Type Selector

 Step 2: Replace old components with new components

-The new design contained four major components, three of which already existed:
+The new design contained four major components: dialog box, tabs, buttons, and icons.
+Three of these components already existed:

 Step 3: Create new components

-The new component library had an icon component, but it lacked an icon component specifically for visualization types.
+The new component library had an icon component, but it lacked an icon variant for visualization types.
 All three UX designers on the project contributed to designing and creating new icons.

 Other Team Members